• Home

 Why is this topic important?
 Why Mad?

-Some professors at the college level express that the international students that are in their classes, including the ones who have attended and graduated from IESL programs, often do not have a good grasp of American cultural and media literacy.
-Even students that have been in IESL programs for a year or more have this difficulty.
-Why?
-What are we IESL teachers missing?
 One idea is that we teachers often concentrate on teaching cross-cultural understanding in our classrooms, as there usually are so many cultures represented.
 We focus on the room being tolerant of differences.
 So, we give many assignments where the students tell the class specifically about their own culture.
 Because of this, we forget that the students are here to learn about OUR culture.
 And we forget how incredibly important it is that we teach them to understand cultural and media references...maybe just as important as teaching them the language.
 A great disservice is done when students aren't sent into academics with some kind of knowledge base in these areas.
 Obviously, we cannot teach them everything about our cultural and media history, but we can focus on the today and now.
 This is where Mad Magazine comes in.
-Mad deals with current news stories, and, better yet, doesn't focus on just one topic but, instead, covers many areas. |
+Mad deals with current news stories, and, better yet, doesn't focus on just one topic but, instead, covers many areas.

 If one Googles the phrase “teaching American cultural literacy/media literacy to ESL students” or something to that effect, one will almost always get results on teaching holidays and early government, lessons about the individual states, reviewing life skills, an overview of basic social studies lessons, etc. And, many reading teachers do “News of the Day” with their students, picking and choosing a top news story to discuss with them.
 These exercises are fantastic, but they’re just more informative and, frankly, a bit boring.
 These are not interactive lessons where the students can react and comment about a joke or parody of a popular or current news story and come up with their own conclusions and opinions.